10 Simple Fall Prevention Exercises Seniors Can Do at Home

 The first part is to sit down in a sturdy, stable chair with arms.

-From a standing position, reach back to the armrests to use as a guide and extra support and slowly sit down in the chair.
-Be sure to use the leg muscles and not drop down into the chair.
+From a standing position, reach back to the armrests to use as a guide and extra support, and slowly sit down in the chair.
+Be sure to use leg muscles and not drop down into the chair.

 Then, from the seated position, use both legs and arms (pushing down on armrests) together to stand up.
 Then, pause for a moment.
 Repeat.

-Work toward a goal of 10 repetitions, feeling steady and confident the whole time.
+Work toward a goal of 10 repetitions, feeling steady and confident throughout.

 If that becomes too easy, increase the intensity by using only one hand (3:35 in video).

-The next level after that is to keep arms crossed in front of chest and not use them at all.
+The next level is to keep your arms crossed in front of your chest and not use them at all.

-For extra safety, especially when first starting these exercises, keep another sturdy chair in front in case your older adult loses balance or feels weak while doing the exercise (3:50 in video).
+For extra safety, especially when first starting these exercises, keep another sturdy chair nearby in case your older adult loses balance or feels weak while doing the exercise (3:50 in the video).

 Exercise 2 – marching in place (4:04 in video)

 Hold on to a sturdy chair back or a countertop.
-Stand with good posture and bring knees up toward the chest, like marching in place.
+Stand with good posture and bring your knees up toward your chest, as if you were marching in place.

 Do this slowly and deliberately, using muscles instead of momentum.